24tarun/betterscreentime/README.md

 # BetterScreenTime

-BetterScreenTime is a native macOS app to track app usage and visualize your daily screen time with interactive timelines and charts.
+BetterScreenTime is a native macOS app to visualize your daily screen time with interactive timelines and charts.
+- It is free, will always be free
+- Collects no data
+- Does not connect to the internet
+- Need not run in the background

 ## Features
 - Daily app usage tracking